IBM/solsa/README.md

 ### Per Namespace Setup

-Run for each namespace which will host SolSA-defined services:
+For each namespace which will host SolSA-defined services execute:
 ```shell
 solsa init my-namespace
 ```